praveek/launch.en/help/extension-reference/adobe-extensions/adobe-audience-manager-extension.md

 #### Use DIL Site Catalyst Module

-The [SiteCatalyst module](https://marketing.adobe.com/resources/help/en_US/aam/r_dil_sc_init.html) works with DIL to send Analytics tag elements to Audience Manager.
+The [SiteCatalyst module](https://marketing.adobe.com/resources/help/en_US/aam/r_dil_sc_init.html) works with DIL to send Analytics tag elements to [!DNL Audience Manager].

 Use the Code Editor to configure the siteCatalyst.init file.